Accio/accio.github.io/_pages/education.md

 author_profile: true
 ---

-I see it equally important to learn new things and to share the things that I learned.
-Therefore I am committed in my professional and private life to both continuous learning and to knowledge sharing.
+I am committed to continuous learning and to knowledge sharing in my professional and private life.

-I use mainly three approaches to share my knowledge:

-* teaching courses,
-* supervising junior researchers, and
-* giving public talks.
+* TOC
+{:toc}

 ## Teaching

+### Applied Mathematics and Informatics in Drug Discovery

 In the autumn semester, I teach a undergraduate-level course series, *Applied Mathematics and Informatics in Drug Discovery*, at the Department of Mathematics